lambda-client/lambda/README.md

 ```
 If you use IntelliJ, import `build.gradle`

-If you use Eclipse, import a new gradle project and select the kami folder.
+If you use Eclipse, import a new gradle project and select the KAMI folder.

 If you have gradle related issues with either of these force your gradle version to `4.8.1`

-If you do not wish to run from an IDE, use `gradlew.bat runClient` to run KAMI.
+If you do not wish to run from an IDE, use `gradlew.bat runClient` to run Blue KAMI.

 ## Thank you